Gardens by the Bay: Conservatories

+Gardens by the Bay conservatories Flower Dome (center) and Cloud Forest (upper right), with three Supertrees visible at bottom right.

 The conservatory complex at Gardens by the Bay comprises two cooled conservatories – the Flower Dome and the Cloud Forest, situated along the edge of Marina Reservoir.
 The conservatories, designed by WilkinsonEyre and led by Andrew Grant of Grant Associates, are intended to be an energy-efficient showcase of sustainable building technologies and to provide an all-weather edutainment space within the Gardens.
 Both are very large (around 1 ha), and the Flower Dome is the world's largest columnless glasshouse.

 The construction of glasshouses is special: having such a large glass roof without additional interior support (such as columns) and aiming to minimize the environmental footprint.
 Rainwater is collected from the surface and circulated in the cooling system connected to the Supertrees.
 The Supertrees are used to vent hot air and cool circulated water.